powernsx/powernsx.github.io/esg.md

 firewallRules : firewallRules
 ```

 Great!
 Firewall on the edge is enabled.

-### Connected Interface check
+## Connected Interface Check

 By default the NSX edge has 10 interfaces.
 When not used they are idle.
 When issuing a Get-NsxEdgeInterface command it will return all connected and disconnected interfaces.

-It is possible to pipe the results and use whereis (?) to filter the output.
+It is possible to pipe the results and use Where-Object (?) to filter the output.
 The property isConnected is key here. `? {$_.isConnected -eq ("true")}` performs filtering on the property isConnected.
 It will return all Edge interfaces with the value of true in the isConnected property.

-Using Whereis (?) is a core PowerShell function.
+Using Where-Object (?) is a core PowerShell function.

 ```
 PowerCLI C:\> get-nsxedge powernsx | Get-NsxEdgeInterface | ? {$_.isConnected -eq ("true")}